HTML: All Elements from HTML 1 to XHTML 2.0

 The index now covers all HTML specifications with the exception of HTML 5.1.
 See the notes for the latest major update.

 I just created an continuously updated index of all elements specified by HTML 3.2, HTML 4.01 (covering all document types), XHTML 1.0

 Strict, XHTML 1.1, HTML 5 , and XHTML 2.0, even though the latter three specifications aren’t stable yet.
 It’s intended to provide an overview on HTML development.
 Please note that quite a few XHTML 2.0 elements are from the XForms Module.
 Then, this index may later feature links to elements as well as highlighting of deprecated elements, but I didn’t deem this critical for the overview yet.
 You can leave your vote.

 Update (July 3, 2007)

-The reason to include all elements from HTML was just to start with and to provide a comprehensive list of elements of the most influential markup language.
-The Frameset DTD related elements should be easily locatable (
+The reason to include all elements from HTML was to start with and to provide a comprehensive list of elements of the most influential markup language.
+The frameset-related elements should be easily locatable (

 - As mentioned above, links to each element’s description, and